Aurecon is engineering an engaging, dynamic lifestyle space within Melbourne’s arts and cultural precinct.

 For a tall building, construction methodology and sequencing are essential for financial viability.
 The right construction method is a balance of structural integrity, cost-efficiency, buildability, and construction time.

-Aurecon’s team is working closely with the contractor on the proposed methodology using its deep-rooted understanding of tall buildings to advise on the optimal structural approach.
-Temporary plantrooms have been strategically designed and located throughout the tower to enable a staged handover of lower floors while the upper part of the tower continues in construction.
+Aurecon is working closely with the contractor to design the optimal structural methodology for each tower, using its deep-rooted understanding of tall buildings.
+Temporary plantrooms are strategically designed and located throughout the towers to enable a staged handover of lower floors while the upper part of the towers continue in construction.

 The team analysed the performance of the towers under wind and seismic activity.
 The aim was to enhance building performance by fully understanding lateral vibration, and ensure tenant comfort by meeting Australian and international design standards and guidelines.